proycon/sxmo-docs/USERGUIDE.md

 ending, audio is always routed back to the headphone jack.

 ## **Updating and Changelog**
-Sxmo's packages are currently distributed through an Alpine repository so when new package versions are periodically pushed; your install can be updated through standard mechanisms using `apk`.
+Sxmo's packages are currently distributed through packages in pmOS so when new package versions are periodically pushed; your install can be updated through standard mechanisms using `apk`.